DiljotSG/windows-dev-env/README.md

 # windows-dev-env
-A collection of developer tools for Windows
+A collection of Windows developer tool recommendations with configurations and settings.